 It was quickly apparent that these were not just scattered detritus of a raiding party, but the remains of a densely populated Viking settlement and an affluent one at that.
 Carbon material from the site enabled archaeologists to date parts of the settlement to as far back as 600AD, long before the Vikings arrived.

 For a time it seemed that in spite of the findings the road would go ahead, but thankfully the authorities relented and diverted its course away from Woodstown.

 Woodstown is unique – there is no evidence of such a large 9th century Viking settlement anywhere else in Western Europe – and as such is a vital piece in the jigsaw of European History.

-If you would like to know more or to lend your voice to the campaign for its preservation, there is a wealth of regularly updated information at the Save Viking Waterford website.
+If you would like to know more about Woodstown, there is a wealth of regularly updated information at the Viking Waterford website.